Non-fiction (Liberalism, Business Ethics)

 Our individualism replaced any corpus of people with numbers of persons.
 I can’t recall seeing a sign that spoke of numbers of people.
 Persons, not people, sit or stand in a bus.

 We never noticed individualism replace individuality.
 Transfixed with both, we’ve lost sight of how much we’re like other Western peoples and different from other races.

 Generalisations teach us something to learn.
 I don’t applaud or denigrate the people I cite in my non-fiction writing.
 I offer them because I believe they represent our new norms (or, sometimes, what I suggest be our norms).
-Were their actions and attitudes unusual, there’d be no purpose in writing about them.
+Were their actions and attitudes unusual, there would be no purpose in writing about them.
 Individualism breeds conformity.